 It was while recovering in the hospital that Ignatius experienced a profound conversion, resolving to serve God the rest of his life.
-He joined with six companions in 1534, including St. Francis Xavier and St. Peter Faber, to launch the Society of Jesus, also know as the Jesuits, a religious congregation dedicated to serving the pope and evangelizing the world.
+He joined with six companions in 1534, including St. Francis Xavier and St. Peter Faber, to launch the Society of Jesus, also know as the Jesuits, a religious congregation dedicated to evangelizing and serving the pope.